1 It’s low calorie!

 3 It’s a palate cleanser.

-Fino Sherry cleanses your palate after each sip, which will help to bring out more of the flavours in the food.
+Fino cleanses your palate after each sip, which will help to bring out more of the flavours in the food.
 What’s not to love?!

 4 Sherry contains antioxidants that help control cholesterol levels.